NicolaiBaklund/numpyML/README.md

 # NumPy Machine Learning Framework
 To teach myself different concepts in machine learning, I am building a NumPy based dynamic ML framework from scratch.
 The framework will grow gradually as I learn and implement concepts.
 I am copying ideas from popular ML frameworks like PyTorch, but the implementation will be my own.
-My current end-goal is to implement a Transformer model using this framework.
+My current end-goal is to implement a Transformer using this framework.

 ## Sequential Model
 The framework currently supports a simple sequential model.